samblenny/ui_sim/README.md

 5. Load http://127.0.0.1:8000 in a browser that supports modern javascript APIs

-6. Open the developer tools console so you can see javascript log messages
+6. [Optional] Open the developer tools so you can see javascript log messages

 7. Click the big green "Connect to ui-sim (localhost:8000)" button

-8. Type stuff... you should see keydown and keyup events in the javascript console and in the terminal window where ui_sim is running.
-These are tracing a simulation of data flow from a hardware keyboard ISR, into a microkernel, then through a keyboard driver, application program, and graphics user interface toolkit. [simulation is lo-fi... imagination helps]
+8. Type stuff... you should see a trace of event messages simulating data flow from a hardware keyboard ISR, into a microkernel, then through a keyboard driver, application program, and graphics user interface toolkit.
+   [simulation is lo-fi... imagination helps]

 9. When you are done, click the big red "Hang Up" button in the browser, and do a control-c in the terminal to stop ui_sim